What is a Kindergarten Teacher?

 How long does it take to become a Kindergarten Teacher?

 The time required to become a kindergarten teacher is between four and a half and five years.
-A state kindergarten teaching license is granted to individuals who pass state-issued exams after they earn an appropriate four-year Bachelor’s degree and complete a student teaching practicum of one or two semesters (a semester is typically four months in duration).
+A state kindergarten teaching license is granted to individuals who pass state-issued exams after they earn an appropriate four-year Bachelor’s Degree in Education, Elementary Education, or Early Childhood Education and complete a student teaching practicum of one or two semesters.

 What are Kindergarten Teachers like?